 (a) provide details of the change or new matter; and

-(b) contain a statement that, save as disclosed, there has been no significant change and no significant new matter that has arisen since publication of the previous announcement.
+(b) contain a statement that, save as disclosed, there has been no significant change or new matter since publication of the previous announcement.

-9.19 (a) If at any time there is a change to the terms of the transaction such that the percentage ratios are affected and the transaction requires re-categorisation into a higher category, and therefore requires shareholders approval or additional regulation, a supplementary announcement must be made without delay and the necessary shareholder approval must be obtained or additional regulation complied with;
+9.16 (a) If a change to the transaction requires re-categorisation into a higher category, and therefore requires shareholders’ approval or additional regulation, a supplementary announcement must be made as soon as possible;

-(b) Other than as dealt with in paragraph 9.19(a) above, if the matter referred to in paragraph 9.17 is identified after the relevant shareholders meeting, a supplementary announcement would not be required unless such information falls into the ambits of paragraph 3.4(a) of the Listings Requirement.
+(b) If the matter in paragraph 9.14 is identified after the shareholders meeting, a supplementary announcement is not required unless such information falls within paragraph 3.4(a).

 Category 1 requirements

-9.20 Upon the terms of a Category 1 transaction being agreed, the issuer must:
+9.17As soon as possible after terms of a Category 1 transaction have been agreed, the issuer must

-(a) immediately comply with the requirements for a Category 2 transaction and state within the announcement that the transaction is subject to shareholders’ approval and that a circular to shareholders will be issued in compliance with 9.20 (b); and
+comply with the requirements for a Category 2 transaction and state within the announcement that –

+(a) the transaction is subject to shareholders’ approval; and

-(b) within 60 days, dispatch a circular to shareholders containing a notice of general meeting to obtain their approval and any agreement effecting the transaction must be conditional upon such approval being obtained.
-The JSE may, in its sole discretion, extend this period provided that there is sufficient justification to do so.
+(b) that a circular to shareholders, containing a notice of general meeting, will be issued within 60 days.
+The JSE may, in its sole discretion, extend this period if justified

-9.21 The Category 1 circular must comply with the general requirements relating to circulars as set out in Section 11 and, in addition, must include:
+9.18 The Category 1 circular must comply with the general requirements relating to circulars in Section 11 and must include:

-(a) the information required under a Category 2 transaction (refer to paragraph 9.15);
+(a) the information required under a Category 2 transaction;

-(b) details of any service contracts of proposed directors of the listed company;
+(b) details of any service contracts of proposed directors of the issuer;

 (c) where goodwill is involved, a statement regarding the issuer’s accounting policy towards goodwill, as well as the reasons for such goodwill payment;

-(d) a statement giving the directors’ opinion on the transaction;
+(d) a statement -

+(i) giving the directors’ opinion on the transaction; and

+(ii) the directors’ recommendation as to how shareholders should vote at the general meeting to approve the transaction and an indication as to how the directors intend to vote their shares, if applicable, at the general meeting;

-(e) the information required by the Appendix to this section in relation to Category 1 circulars (refer to paragraph 9.25);
+(e) the information required by the Appendix to this section in relation to Category 1 circulars;

 (f) pro forma effects on: